Complete $\mathcal{L}_{\omega_1,\omega}$-Sentences with Maximal Models in Multiple Cardinalities: The general construction

 \begin{proof} Fix a receptive pair $(\theta,U)$ such that $\theta$ homogeneously characterizes $\kappa$.
 Define a new vocabulary $\tau=\{A,B,p\}$ where $A,B$ are unary predicates and $p$ is a binary predicate.
-Let $\phi$ be the conjunction of: (a) $A,B$ partition the universe and (b) $p$ is a total function from $A$ onto $B$ such that each $p^{-1}(x)$ is infinite.
-In the countable model of $\phi$, $B$ is a set of absolute indiscernibles.
+Let $\phi_0$ be the conjunction of: (a) $A,B$ partition the universe and (b) $p$ is a total function from $A$ onto $B$ such that each $p^{-1}(x)$ is infinite.
+By Theorem 1.10 of \cite{BFKL} there is a complete sentence $\phi$ that implies $\phi_0$ and in the countable model of $\phi$, $B$ is a set of absolute indiscernibles.

 Now merge $\theta$ and $\phi$ by identifying $U$ and $A$.
 The merger $\chi=\chi_{\theta,U,\phi,A}$ is a complete sentence which does not have any models of size $\kappa^+$.
 Let $\M$ be a maximal model of $\theta$ with $U^\M$ of size $\kappa$, and $\N$ a model of $\phi$ of type $(\kappa,\lambda)$, for some $\lambda\le\kappa$.
 Then the merger model $(\M,\N)$ is a maximal model of $\chi$ with $|(\M,\N)|=\kappa$ and $|B^{(\M,\N)}|= \lambda$, which proves the result \end{proof}